subh31/FindTheWordTrie/README.md

 # C++ Trie Implementation

 This is a C++ implementation of insert the word and their respective frequency from dictionary and find the word if it exists.
 Fot this implementation we have used [trie](https://en.wikipedia.org/wiki/Trie "Trie").
-To use it, you don't need to clone the repository.
-You need to download the TRIES.cpp along with EnglishDictionary.csv file in a same folder.

 ### When to use Trie
 Using trie is beneficial when have a lot of very long strings having the common prefix (e.g. urls, file paths) and you want to use them as keys for set or map.